octobox/octobox/README.md

 If you need want to contribute but don't know where to start, take a look at the issues tagged as ["Help Wanted"](https://github.com/octobox/octobox/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 You can also help triage issues.
 This can include reproducing bug reports, or asking for vital information such as version numbers or reproduction instructions.
-If you would like to start triaging issues, one easy way to get started is to [subscribe to github-inbox on CodeTriage](https://www.codetriage.com/andrew/github-inbox).
+If you would like to start triaging issues, one easy way to get started is to [subscribe to Octobox on CodeTriage](https://www.codetriage.com/octobox/octobox).

 Finally, this is an open source project.
 If you would like to become a maintainer, we will consider adding you if you contribute frequently to the project.
 Feel free to ask.